-It is recommended that the phases be completed in sequence but this will depend on what activities have already been completed and what activities are recommended in a CWRP based on local analysis.
+It is recommended that the phases be completed in sequence, but this will depend on what activities have already been completed and what activities are recommended in a CWRP based on local analysis.
+Review your Community's current status within the four roadmap phases to support and provide further direction of activities along the Firesmart roadmap.

 Some activities, including education, may appear in multiple phases but should reflect progression in terms of the community's understanding and adoption of FireSmart principles.
+For information on the Firemsmart Roadmap please go here.